Do I need to have done any previous self development work?

 Our programmes attract a very diverse cross section of the Gay population, you name it, we have had it.
 The programme is deliberately designed to be relevant regardless of your background or experience.

 Will I be forced to speak in front of everyone?

 We ensure that we create an environment that is emotionally safe, supportive and welcoming.
 Theprogrammes are experiential and activities take place in small groups of 3-5, in the full group, 1-1 and individually.
 Nobody is forced to do anything, but everyone is actively encouraged to engage.

 How do I know that what I say won’t become common knowledge?

-During the first evening we spend time agreeing the ground rules for the workshop and this always includes confidentiality.
+During the first day we spend time agreeing the ground rules for the workshop and this always includes confidentiality.
 This means that when participants are talking about their workshop experience to others, they agree not to disclose information that makes other people identifiable.

 Is it a sexualised environment?

 The Programme creates a space where gay men emotionally connect with themselves and each other in a non-sexualised environment.